alexhowell2a/alexhowell2a.github.io/_pages/about.md

 - Bad companies/corporations/studios/etc. (as listed on a list that can be found on this blog's posts section)
 - Facebook, TikTok (Sadly I'm pretty forced to use both IG and WhatsApp for family and friend-related discussions)
 - Bullshit theories like the Earth is flat, COVID-19 is a hoax, COVID vaccine is bad/made to depopulate (who the heck thinks about these things and thinks "Yeah, that's a believable theory!")
-- Religion (If you belive in religion, power to you, but don't try to indoctrinate me with that stuff, nor should you try to invite me to religion-related things)
+- Religion (If you believe in religion, power to you, but don't try to indoctrinate me with that stuff, nor should you try to invite me to religion-related things)
 - Old or unfunny memes (most notably most boomer FB memes)

 # Life roadmap